cogentcore/core/README.md

 * Please file Issues for anything that does not work (except as noted below under TODO)

 # TODO

+* diffs revert not updating all the way.. maybe one liners?  really not sure.

 * filenode: add a blank icon so things line up.  also ability to sort by date within directories